beeb/beeb-li/src/lib/posts/introducing-swpui.md

 The input is for the search pattern, which is either a regular expression (in one of the two regex modes) or a literal expression.
 To cycle between the search modes, the <Kbd seq="Ctrl-r" /> or <Kbd seq="Alt-r" /> keybind is always available.
-In `case-aware` mode, the search in case insensitive, while in all other modes it's case sensitive.
+In `case-aware` mode, the search is case insensitive, while in all other modes it's case sensitive.

 <ChatNote>
 While no case-insensitive regex mode exists, that can be toggled directly inline in the regex expression.